iuyangyuc/CS506-SP25/README.md

 * BPD is a strong second, with a sharp spike in 2024.
 Despite this surge, BPD still remains second to BFD in 2024, but the gap narrows significantly.
 * In 2024, both BPD and BFD experienced substantial spikes in average gross pay, likely due to a combination of new collective bargaining agreements, increased overtime from high-profile events (e.g., the Emerson College protests), and retroactive pay.
 For BPD, this [retroactive compensation](https://www.wbur.org/news/2025/03/12/boston-police-salaries-city-employee#:~:text=In%20Boston%2C%20the,2024%27s%20pay) stemmed from a newly ratified five-year contract that covered wages dating back to 2020, while BFD’s increase followed a similar contract adjustment retroactive to 2021.
 These factors collectively contributed to sharp year-over-year earnings growth, particularly among frontline public safety personnel.

-3. **Given previous overtime data, predict the amount of overtime paid for the next year.
-How does this compare with the budget allocation for the BPD?**
+### 3. Given previous overtime data, predict the amount of overtime paid for the next year.
+How does this compare with the budget allocation for the BPD?

 #### Assumptions
 ##### Year 2016
 The timing of the FY2016 reduction strongly suggests a link to actions taken by the City in response to the FY2015 overspending crisis.
 Sources explicitly state that after the FY2015 peak, "the City implemented initiatives to control public safety overtime spending, with focus on Police".
 While the specific details of these initiatives implemented between FY2015 and FY2016 remain unclear , the stated intent was to rein in costs.